cedar-book/BTS-Core-work/style_guide/Style-guide-collection2.md

 # Coding Standard / Guide -- Collection <2>

-> These are examples when you think about coding style for the BitShares.
+> These are samples.
+When you think about the coding style for BitShares.

 ### Organizational and Policy Issues